 The Factory is on the beachfront at Hapuku, 10 minutes north of Kaikoura.
 It offers five-star luxury lodgings in a separate wing of the historic Hapuku Dairy Factory with dramatic views of snow-covered mountains on one side and the ocean on the other.
 Your stay at The Factory is exclusive, with only one party of up to six people booked at a time, ensuring you are guaranteed privacy and peace to relax and enjoy the stunning location.

 Just after midnight on November 14th the Kaikoura area suffered a severe earthquake.
 We are both safe and well as is The Factory itself.
-There is no structural damage to the building or its surrounds – a testament to the integrity of the building.
+There was no structural damage to the building or its surrounds – a testament to the integrity of the building.
 We are now fully functional and our recent guests have been enjoying the beautiful summer weather and all the wonderful activities that Kaikoura has to offer.

 This link to The New Zealand Transport Authority will keep you updated as to how to access Kaikoura with details of the restrictions in place.
 The inland route is open 24 hrs with some areas of roadworks.

 Unfortunately, the State Highway to the north is not open and may not be for some time.
 The route from Kaikoura to Marlborough is through the inland road – a much longer journey than before the earthquake.
 It is hoped this road will be open by the end of 2017.

 Go to visitkaikoura.co.nz for up-to-date information regarding access to Kaikoura by road or air as well as which activities and services are up and running.

 Our marine life, thankfully, doesn’t seem to have been adversely affected with sperm whales spotted along with our resident Hector’s dolphins and several large pods of dusky dolphins.
 Our seals too, seem to be thriving with lots of newborn babies being seen along the coastline.